DebspandanC2911/Tech-Titans-Web-Sahyog/README.md

-# Tech Titans Web Sahyog
+# Tech Titans Web Sahyog and Dyslexia Aid

-Tech Titans Web Sahyog is a browser extension designed to enhance web accessibility for users with dyslexia and motor impairments.
+Tech Titans Web Sahyog and Dyslexia Aid are  browser extensions designed to enhance web accessibility for users with dyslexia and motor impairments.
 Our mission is to create an inclusive digital environment where everyone can navigate and interact with web content effectively and independently.

 # Team Details
 - **Team Name:** TECHTITANS